 “Get in there, Dylan,” Rich orders.

 Dylan comes inside.
 “What’s the problem?
 You’re making this a lot harder than it is.”
-He bats the unit a couple times, pulls out the accordion wings.
+He bats the unit a couple times, expands the accordion wings.
 “There.
 Screw it in.
 Done.”

 “He wants to go,” Rich says.
 “You need to let him go.”